eclipse-sumo/sumo/docs/web/docs/FAQ.md

 To start a simulation with 65 evenly-spaced vehicles on a specific lane of a 1km highway, do the following:

-- create an edge that is 1km long
+- Create an edge that is 1km long
-- compute the space for each vehicle: 1000m / 65 = 15.385m
+- Compute the space for each vehicle: 1000m / 65 = 15.385m
-- subtract the minimum space requirement (5m vehicle length + 2.5m
+- Subtract the minimum space requirement (5m vehicle length + 2.5m
   minimumg gap by default)
-- this gives you 7.885m as remaining space between vehicles.
+- This gives you 7.885m as remaining space between vehicles.
-- at a default value of tau=1 (desired time headway excluding minGap) this means vehicles will be in a stationary state at 7.885m/s
+- At a default value of tau=1 (desired time headway excluding minGap) this means vehicles will be in a stationary state at 7.885m/s
-- you can use insertion method 'last' which places vehicles at their desired headway for a given speed (repeat for every lane):
+- You can use insertion method 'last' which places vehicles at their desired headway for a given speed (repeat for every lane):

 ```